summer-solutions/orm/README.md

 ```

-## Flush in cache

-Sometimes you are changing entity very often and you don't want to flush changes
-to database every time entity is changed.
-If entity is using shared cached (redis) you
-can use FlushInCache feature.
-When entity is changed new data is stored in cache but
-from time to time FlushFromCacheReceiver is flushing all differences between cache and database.
+## Log entity changes

+ORM can store in database every change of entity in special log table.

 ```go
 package main